 Member of artistic committees, board member and graphic designer for concert series in Canada and the United-States (1993-2002)

-Flute, recorder and voice teacher; Member of choirs, orchestras and bands, as pianist, flutist and singer; Actor-singer for a TV commercial
+Flute, recorder and voice teacher; Member of choirs, orchestras and bands, as pianist, flutist and singer; Actor-singer for TV commercial (1980-1995)

-Music arranger for various institutions; Coordinator for special musical events; Music librarian at UBC and Kneisel Hall
+Music arranger for various institutions; Coordinator for musical events and fundraisers; Music librarian at UBC and Kneisel Hall (1988-1998)